Embed This Data

-The top individual income tax rate is 13 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a transactions tax.
-The overall tax burden is 22.2 percent of GDP.
-Government spending amounts to 35.4 percent of GDP and has been financed by gas and mining receipts.
+The top income tax rate is 13 percent, and the corporate tax rate is 25 percent.
+Other taxes include a value-added tax and a transactions tax.
+The overall tax burden equals 23.8 percent of GDP.
+Government spending amounts to 38.5 percent of GDP, and budget surpluses continue to narrow.
 Public debt is less than 35 percent of GDP.
 State-owned enterprises remain dominant in major sectors.

 Obtaining necessary permits costs more than half the level of average annual income and takes over 200 days.
 The labor market remains inefficient, with employment regulations stifling job growth.
 Fuel prices, subsidized and controlled by the government, are frozen for years at a time.
 Electricity is also subsidized, and the government increased bread and beef subsidies in 2015 to offset inflation in those sectors.